Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Morse index estimates

 .1 in

-Proof of a when $f$ is harmonic: We start with the case of a harmonic map $f :S^2 \rightarrow M$, and note that by a theorem of Koszul and Malgrange, the bundle ${\bf E} = f^*TM \otimes {\mathbb C}$ has a canonical holomorphic structure, and the equation for harmonic maps implies that $\partial f/\partial z$ is a holomorphic section of this bundle.
+{\bf Proof of 1:} By a theorem of Koszul and Malgrange \cite{KoMa}, the bundle ${\bf E} = f^*TM \otimes {\mathbb C}$ has a canonical holomorphic structure, and the equation for harmonic maps implies that $\partial f/\partial z$ is a holomorphic section of this bundle.
 Moreover, since the Riemannian metric is invariant under the Levi-Civita connection, it extends to a complex bilinear form

 which is holomorphic as a section of $\hbox{Hom}({\bf E} \otimes {\bf E},{\mathbb C})$.
 Let ${\bf L}$ be the holomorphic subbundle of ${\bf E}$ generated by $\partial f/\partial z$ with orthogonal complement